Mruchus/dance-sync-analysis/README.md

 # Are your moves any good?

 **Hi there!
 'Dance Sync', originally called 'Pose' is a program that allows you to compare your dancing to your model dancer's.** <br />

 When learning a dance, it can be hard to pinpoint where you're going wrong by just looking in the mirror.
-Instead, record a video of your dancing and plug it into 'Dance Sync' - it will analyse your movement and compare it to the video of the orginial dancer. <br/ >
+Instead, record a video of your dancing and plug it into 'Dance Sync' - it will analyse your movement and compare it to the video of the orginial dancer. <br />

-You will get a comparison video, with alerts where you are not in sync and a final score at the end. <br/ >
+You will get a comparison video, with alerts where you are not in sync and a final score at the end. <br />

 Happy dancing! <br/ >